-- Mainstream voucher applicants are not subject to the requirement above and are permitted to lease a unit outside LACDA's jurisdiction. - Under limited conditions, the LACDA may waive this requirement.
+- Mainstream voucher applicants are not subject to the requirement above and are permitted to lease a unit outside of the LACDA's jurisdiction. - Emergency Housing Voucher (EHV) applicants serviced under the EHV Super One-Time Limited Preference are not subject to the requirement above and are permitted to lease a unit outside of the LACDA's jurisdiction. - ➤ Under limited conditions, the LACDA may waive this requirement.
 Examples of situations that may warrant an exception to this rule include life-threatening situations or as a reasonable accommodation.
 However, in all cases both the LACDA and the receiving jurisdiction must agree to allow the move.
 If the receiving public housing agency does not agree, the LACDA will not approve a transfer [24 CFR §982.353(c)(3)].